-- Clearly communicate our expectations to suppliers within our new Supplier Code of Conduct. - Ensure our contracts require our supplier(s) to follow statutory requirements in the country in which they operate, including where appropriate, any applicable laws regarding human trafficking, forced labour and other forms of modern slavery.
+- Clearly communicate our expectations to suppliers within our Supplier Code of Conduct. - Include in our contracts requirements for our suppliers to follow applicable laws in the countries in which they operate.
+This would include any applicable laws regarding human trafficking, forced labour and other forms of modern slavery.